Banging The "Chemicals Cause Cancer" Drum Is Based On Non Science!

 It simply amazes us when this campaign or it's proponents will seize on a single research study of a hated ingredient or it's constituents, and then use it to distort reality in order to convince the public "we are doomed" because we use makeup and skincare products.
 With this latest publication by Epoch Times this anti-chemical agenda is becoming quite transparent, even any comprehension at this level is also lost on the fact that just about everything in life is chemicals, natural or synthetic.
 They are not mutually exclusive!

 Furthermore, the CFSC organization has yet to provide peer reviewed research proving that certain individual chemicals solely are the cause for mimicking estrogen in our bodies, let alone doing anything else for that matter, based on what we expose our skins surface to on a daily basis.
-Estrogen comes from many variables including foods, and scientists have been unable to fully identify origins of estrogen types found in our bodies.
-But as it relates to the NGO's, it is so much more practical and frankly ingenious to blame the synthetic chemical industry since they would love to ban all synthetic chemicals using pseudo science to do it with.
+Estrogen comes from many sources including foods, and scientists have been unable to fully identify origins of estrogen types found in our bodies.
+But as it relates to the NGO's, such as the EWG (Environmental Working Group), it is so much more practical and frankly ingenious to blame the synthetic chemical industry since they would love to ban all synthetic chemicals using pseudo science to do it with.

 As it clearly states not only in the Texas Tech University study, but the American Cancer Society provides perspective on environmental factors and how they relate to cancer showing the majority of these exposures are ubiquitous and we consume them through fruits and vegetables, tap water, smoking, exposure in manufacturing, pollutants, etc.